 No one is perfect, least of all me.
 I have days where I think I am nailing my job but just as many days where my efforts and results are, well, let’s just go with much less impressive. ☺

 I would love to report back sometime and say this new client relationship has flourished and they do a lot of business with me.
 But honestly, I would be just as happy to come back and say I had another experience where someone remembered how well I took care of them.
 And I am good with that.
 Because along the way in this job being successful became less about the numbers I was posting and more about really being helpful.
 The nice part is, those two things go hand in hand.

 Relationships are STILL relevant in today’s social media driven, e-marketplace.
-I was reminded of this again when attending the Specialty Advertising Association of California (SAAC) Show.
+I was again reminded of this when attending a smaller Regional Association trade show.
 Trade shows seem to be challenged these days for a variety of reasons, but they still create opportunities to connect personally…and that has some charm.

 Several years ago I connected with a drinkware supplier at the SAAC Show.
 I was in the middle of a project that had some issues.
 They jumped in and bailed me out.
 Saving my project came from a personal connection made at an industry event.
 We’ve done some business and it was great to see him again at the 2016 SAAC Show.

 Times are changing.
 Suppliers and distributors need to develop marketing strategies that are effective in our evolving marketplace.
 Ultimately though, it seems that the power of our marketing medium, combined with professionally servicing clients…is a timeless recipe for success.

 Glenda Stormes-Bice, MAS is a promotional product distributor geek and advocate of the Midwest.
 She’s a believing seeker & seeking believer.
 Beguiled by yarn & material.
 A lover of music & French bulldogs.
 Passionate about peace & understanding.
 Shepherd of words.